cferdinandi/adventure/content/rules.md

 Each encounter has a difficulty level, but usually does not have a single prescribed solution.

+*Encounters do __not__ have to happen sequentially.
+The order may vary based on the decisions players make and the actions they take.*

 ### Open-Ended Problem Solving

 Players are encouraged to come up with creative solutions and ideas based on the tools you have available and the objects in their environment.

 Team work is also encouraged.

-The *Guide* decides is the proposed actions are logical and work within the context of the encounter, and then decide how many dice the player taking the action can roll.
+The *Guide* decides if the proposed actions are logical and work within the context of the encounter, and then decide how many dice the player taking the action can roll.

-### Choose Your Own Adventure

-Games are a bit like a choose your own adventure book.

-Encounters do *not* have to happen sequentially.
-The order may vary based on decisions the players make and the actions they take.

 ### Bonus Encounters